Linnie Frank Bailey

 In 2016, Bailey was the California Representative for the grassroots 'Draft Biden' movement.
 In 2008 & 2012, she was an elected delegate to the DNC Convention.
 In 2008, she was a Regional Manager for the Obama campaign.

 Bailey has taught Bible Study for nearly 20 years and weekly leads a lively group of septuagenarians in Bible Study at a local senior living facility.
-She is married to Greg Bailey, a computer software developer.
-The couple has two children.
+She was married for 31 years to the late Greg Bailey.
+She has two children.

 CA State Assembly Rotunda